 A healthy transmission is crucial to the performance and the life of your vehicle.
-Failing to keep your transmission healthy can result in breakdowns, costly repairs, and damage to the vehicle.
-Just a few of the issues that can occur if your transmission isn’t working properly include: inability to go in reverse, going forward while in neutral, stalling, and rolling while the vehicle is in park.
-Transmission problems have the potential to be dangerous, so it’s essential to maintain your transmission to avoid dangerous, expensive transmission problems.
+Failing to maintain you transmission properly can result in breakdowns, costly repairs, and damage to the vehicle.
+A few of the issues that can occur when your transmission isn’t working properly are the inability to go in reverse; going forward while in neutral; stalling; and rolling while the vehicle is in park.
+Transmission problems have the potential to be dangerous, so it’s essential to maintain your transmission to avoid hazardous and expensive transmission problems.
 Here’s a look at three important keys to keep the transmission in your vehicle healthy.

 1 – Take the Time to Read Your Owner’s Manual

 One of the most important things you can do is take the time to read your vehicle’s owner’s manual, which offers information specific to your vehicle.
 It gives advice that is tailored to the model, make, and year of your vehicle.
 The owner’s manual will let you know how often transmission maintenance should be performed.

 While some models may recommend routine maintenance on your transmission every 30,000 miles, others may recommend it at 50,000 miles, so know what your manual says.
 If you can’t find your owner’s manual, it’s often possible to find them online or you may be able to purchase one from the car dealer.
 You can also get helpful information tailored to your vehicle from your local transmission service center.